bonomali/documentation-2/clusters/README.md

 -   **Entitled Users** -- these are the users who are allowed to deploy container applications to this Cluster.
 The entitled users do not have permission to manage or delete this cluster.
 For example, a developer may register his/her local machine and mark it as private.
 A tenant admin, on the other hand, may share a cluster with a specific group of users or with all tenant users.

 **Next Steps**:
--   Provision VMs or register already running servers from the [**Virtual Machines**](https://github.com/hypergrid-inc/documentation/tree/master/virtual-machines)
+-   Provision VMs or register already running servers from the [**Virtual Machines**](https://github.com/hypergrid-inc/documentation/tree/master/virtual-machines) page